ExpandOnline/DebugPlus/README.md

 Installation
 ------------

+**Using Composer**

+The easiest way to install the Plugin is by using [Composer](https://getcomposer.org/).
+The Plugin is available through the Packagist website.
+To install using composer, simply run:

+`php composer.phar require oldskool/debug-plus:dev-master`

+**Manual**

-To install the plugin, clone the repository into your `app/Plugin` directory:
+To manually install the plugin, clone the repository into your `app/Plugin` directory:

 ```
 # cd app/Plugin